 But even given all of this qualification, at least some human behavior remains predictable.
 And if it is, then that part can be amenable to study with an aim to understand that behavior (assuming the associated behavior is of interest).

 I hasten to add that one need not seek to understand in order to control.
-To analogize to a natural science, astronomers studying far-off stars don’t seek to exercise control over those objects; they’re just interested in them as intellectually-interesting phenomena.
-Human phenomena can be interesting on the same level, with no intention or desire ultimately to control it.
+To analogize to a natural science, astronomers studying far-off stars don’t seek to exercise control over those objects; they just consider them intellectually interesting phenomena.
+Human phenomena can be interesting in the same way, with no intention or desire ultimately to control it.
 In my own case, I found natural phenomena boring, but from a young age found myself drawn to understanding political phenomena.
-To be sure, political phenomena aren’t as immune to control as the far-off stars are, but a part of my interest stemmed simply from the intellectual puzzles in governance and politics.
+To be sure, political phenomena aren’t as immune to attempts at control as the far-off stars are, but a part of my interest stemmed simply from the intellectual puzzles in governance and politics.

 The irony in light of the course of political science as a “science” was that my interlocutor was disappointed with the modest range of my scientific curiosity.
 He expected a political scientist to desire to channel and control, to desire to advance the path of human progress.
 He was disappointed with a desire simply to understand and explain an intellectual puzzle, even if that puzzle was a political one.

 To be sure, I seek, after a fashion, to influence.
-I wouldn’t be writing for L&L were it otherwise.
-Still, I insist that even when limited to the modest level of indulging the intellectual itch to understand and no more, a focus on politics – “political science” if you will, however cabined away from the pretensions of scientism and power – can be as thrilling an intellectual field of inquiry as any.
+I wouldn’t be writing for Law and Liberty were it otherwise.
+Still, I insist that even when limited to the modest level of indulging the intellectual itch to understand and no more, a focus on politics—“political science,” if you will, however cabined away from the pretensions of scientism and power—can be as thrilling an intellectual field of inquiry as any.
 Puzzles abound inviting examination and explanation.